 Would peaceable men, uninvited and unwelcomed, have barged in on strangers out in the boonies?
 I'm convinced they were friendly predators cruising for victims.
 I don't care in the least if they really were innocent fools and I was rude.
 My safety comes first – not the feelings of fools.

 Even without her own gun, a potential victim can use the first of a victim's options - posturing - very effectively by always having pepper spray ready in an instant's notice.
 Or, if walking through a parking lot, say, casually hold the pepper spray visibly up and ready.
 Most likely, a predator will look for another victim.
-If necessary, pepper-spray him and activate your personal security alarm (a.k.a. screamer or noisemaker) as you flee.
+If necessary, demand, "Stay away from me!"
+If he continues toward you, pepper-spray him and activate your personal security alarm (a.k.a. screamer or noisemaker) as you flee.